Danger Route: Plot

-Jonas Wilde, a leading British secret agent/assassin, returns home to the Channel Islands from a mission in the Caribbean fearing his nerve has gone, and attempts to resign.
-He is persuaded by his superior, Tony Canning, to undergo a final mission and assassinate a defector being held by the Americans.
-Wilde starts a relationship with Jocelyn.
+Jonas Wilde, a leading British agent, returns home from a mission in Guyana to Jersey, where he has a cover identity as the owner of a boatyard.
+He finds his handler Peter Ravenspur in the company of a mysterious woman named Mari, who claims to be Ravenspur's long lost niece.
+Responding to a personal message placed in The Times, Wilde travels to London to meet his superior Canning.
+Fearing his nerve has gone, Wilde tenders his resignation as an agent.
+Canning however persuades him to undertake a mission to assassinate Balin, a scientist who has defected from the East and is staying in England before travelling to America.
+Wilde is unaware that someone is planning to kill him when the mission is over.

-As part of the mission Wilde seduces Rhoda, a housekeeper at the house where the scientist is being kept, in order to access the house.
-He is captured and interrogated by CIA agent Lucinda who tells Wilde that someone is causing British agents to be killed by mistake.
+Wilde seduces Rhoda, a housekeeper at the house where Balin is being kept, in order to access the house.
+He kills Balin, but is captured and interrogated by CIA agent Lucinda who tells Wilde that someone is causing British agents to be killed by mistake.
+He explains that Wilde had killed his agent Adams in Guyana and that he tracked Wilde back to Jersey.
 Wilde escapes and goes looking for Canning, who has disappeared.
 He teams up with Canning's wife, Barbara, and heads to the base in the Channel Islands.
+Aboard the ferry, Wilde subdues Lucinda's associate Bennett and leaves him and Barbara tied up while he makes his escape.

-A fellow agent, Brian Stern, tells him that another member of their unit, Peter Ravenspur, has been murdered.
-Wilde and Stern then take Ravenspur's niece Mari aboard Stern's boat for questioning.

-Stern reveals he is a double agent but is killed by Wilde.
-Mari, who has been working for Lucinda, is killed accidentally.
+Fellow agent, Brian Stern, tells him that Ravenspur has been murdered.
+Wilde then takes Mari aboard Stern's boat for questioning.
+Stern reveals he is a double agent who has been controlling the organisation for some time.
+Under interrogation by Stern, Mari reveals she is working for Lucinda.
+Wilde and Mari escape, but Mari is killed by Stern, who is in turned killed by Wilde.
 Wilde goes back to London and discovers that his girlfriend, Jocelyn, was working for Stern.
-Wilde kills her.

-Canning tells Wilde that he is too valuable to be allowed to resign.
+After outwitting her attempt to poison him, Wilde kills her.
+Canning meets Wilde outside his London flat and blackmails Wilde into remaining an agent.